WildernessLabs/Documentation/docs/readme.md

 ### 3. Launch local server

-Change your terminal working folder to `Documentation/docs` (if it's not aleady) and run:
+Change your terminal working folder to `Documentation/docs` (if it's not already) and run:

 ```
 bundle exec jekyll serve